kxle6/terraform-gpawsdemo/README.md

     - terraform.tfvars: Defines default values for all the variables.

-### Notes:
-The aws_vars.tf has default values provided for certain variables.
-These can obviously be overridden by specifying those variables and values in the terraform.tfvars file.
-The VM-Series AMI is for PAYG2 PAN-OS 8.1.
-Change the AMI if you'd like to use BYOL or different PAN-OS version.

 ### Credentials and Authentication:

 Create a file called aws_creds.tf to provide the AWS ACCESS_KEY and SECRET_KEY.

 The structure of the aws_creds.tf file should be as follows: